-1 The manufacturers shall provide documentary evidence by say of certificate or declaration to Bureau of Indian Standards while applying for ECO Mark.

-2 The manufacturers shall produce to BIS environmental consent clearance from the concerned State Pollution Control Board as per the provisions of the Water (Prevention and Control of Pollution) Act, 1974 and Air (Prevention and Control of Pollution) Act, 1981 along with the authorization, if required under the Environment (Protection) Act, 1986, while applying for ECO Mark.
+- 1 The manufacturers shall provide documentary evidence by way of certificate or declaration to Bureau of Indian Standards which applying for ECO Mark. - 2 The manufacturers shall provide BIS environmental consent clearance from the concerned State Pollution Control Board as per the provisions of the Water (Prevention and Control of Pollution) Act 1974 and Air (Prevention and Control of Pollution) Act, 1981 along with the authorization, if required under the Environment (Protection) Act, 1986, while applying for ECO Mark.